-For the Thorpe Loop program, fare would be the same structure as the fixed-route system.
-Adults are \$1.25 for one-way and \$2.50 for day pass.
+For the Thorpe Loop program, it is recommended fare would be the same structure as the fixed-route system.
 Since the Thorpe Loop is replacing existing fixed-route service, fares should not increase.
 A day pass would be valid on the fixed-route as well.
+(Adults are \$1.25 for one-way and \$2.50 for day pass.)

 For the first mile-last mile programs (University Heights and Country Club), a higher fare can be considered since this an added service.
 It is suggested that customers would pay a higher price for the first mile-last mile on-demand trip but receive a free fixed-route day pass.
+Based on peer cities, a recommendation of \$5 for a day pass should be considered.
 Since this is a different program, Mountain Line's existing fare products, such as monthly pass and ecoPASS, would not be included in this program.
 A comprehensive fare product including unlimited on-demand and fixed-route trips can be considered at a higher price point to capture the on-demand trips.